 Robert Winston(e) I was buried on 6th August 1615 at Wheatenhurst.
 Probate was granted in 1615.

 Also Father of Anne, Ursula and Robert

 Robert Winstone II was a Yeoman of Wheatenhurst.
-He was the son of Robert Winstone I and Ellen Giles who owned property at Brookthorpe and Wheatenhurst.
+He was the son of Robert Winstone I and his wife, Ellen, who owned property at Brookthorpe and Wheatenhurst.

 Robert Winstone II was married at Wheatenhurst on 2nd August 1615 to Katherine and they had two sons and two daughters.
 The eldest Ursula was baptised at Wheatenhurst on 22nd September 1616 and she was followed by Thomas who was baptised on 20th January 1621/22 and Robert on 14th November 1624.

 Thomas Winston(e) II was referred to as the eldest son in the will of his father, Robert Winstone II, in 1625.